Major Airline Realignment Projects

 The airline industry continues to evolve, and those changes -- including mergers and the associated consolidations of activities -- are affecting various airports around the country including Seattle-Tacoma International Airport (STIA).

-is being led by Alaska Airline Group, moving their consolidated activities to the North Satellite and Concourse C. Alaska will become the sole user of the north satellite causing a domino effect with several other airlines.
+was led by Alaska Airline Group, moving their consolidated activities to the North Satellite and Concourse C. Alaska became the sole user of the north satellite causing a domino effect with several other airlines.

 Here is the rundown of those moves:

-- Alaska Airlines will move from concourse D to the north satellite (operations will continue on concourse C as well)
+- Alaska Airlines moved from concourse D to the north satellite (operations will continue on concourse C as well)

-- United will move from the north satellite to concourse A
+- United moved from the north satellite to concourse A

-- Virgin America and Frontier will move from concourse A to concourse B
+- Virgin America and Frontier moved from concourse A to concourse B

 - Hawaiian moved from concourse A to the south satellite